 Building damage: Holes in vents, eaves, soffits, and fascia.
 Claw marks on siding.
 Tunnels in insulation.
 Chewed wires.
 Damage to stored household goods, either from their chewing, urine, or feces.

-Both flying squirrels tend to eat the same foods as the gray and fox squirrel, but they’re more likely to eat bird eggs, nestlings, insects, and carrion.
+Both flying squirrels tend to eat the same foods as the gray squirrel, but they’re more likely to eat bird eggs, nestlings, insects, and carrion.

 Red squirrels prefer pine seeds and buds, but will eat many of the foods listed above.
-They’re more carnivorous than gray and fox squirrels, but not as likely to eat meat as flying squirrels.
+They’re more carnivorous than gray squirrels, but not as likely to eat meat as flying squirrels.

 Typical activity patterns:

-Social style: Gray and fox squirrels are somewhat sociable.
+Social style: Gray squirrels are somewhat sociable.
 Red squirrels are solitary, except for female with dependant young.
 Flying squirrels are social, with as many as 15 or more nesting together.